deg/re-frame-firebase/README.md

 ### Firestore

-Firestore is a beta database included in Firebase. re-frame-firebase exposes the Firestore SDK in a very similar way it does to the Realtime Database.
+[Firestore](https://firebase.google.com/docs/firestore/) is a beta database included in Firebase. re-frame-firebase exposes the Firestore SDK in a very similar way it does to the Realtime Database.
 It uses effects for most things, and a subscription for data.
 However, Firestore has a more complex structuring of data and querying system, using collections and documents.
 Thus, more options are provided and the returned data has more information attached to it besides a JSON object.

-We replace/wrap all JS objects into clojure-style maps (using-hyphens instead of camelCase).
+We replace/wrap all JS objects into clojure-style maps (using-hyphens instead of camelCase);
-Both the responses from Firestore and the parameters passed to it.
+both the responses from Firestore and the parameters passed to it.

 You can find a simple introduction through examples below, but all the options are documented in [re\_frame\_firebase.cljs](src/com/degel/re_frame_firebase.cljs).